HCPS-OTIS/tools/templates/windows.md

 Screen has light bleed/uneven backlighting on it.
 There are no signs of physical damage.
 Swapping with a known working screen fixes the issue.
 Swapping this known broken screen into other devices reproduces the issue.

 Screen is glitching
 Screen has visible glitching on it.
 There are no signs of physical damage.
-Swapping with a known working screen fixes the issue.
-Swapping this known broken screen into other devices reproduces the issue.
+Installing a known working screen fixes the issue.
+Installing this known defective screen into other devices reproduces the issue.

 Touchscreen
 Device touchscreen is malfunctioning/not working.
 Reseated battery and display cables and reinstalled display drivers.